omonk/front-end-developer-task/README.md

 Using the assets here, style up the content to produce a layout to sell the sunglasses.

 The style and functionality is up to you, but bear in mind it should fit with the Rapha brand.
+Your layout should be responsive.
 Show off your CSS and JS skills.

 We’d like you to use JS to create something similar _[this fancy hover over the face thing](http://hankjobenhavn.com/#/eyewear/state)_ to show the sunglasses at different angles.